 Our office is also required to monitor its operations between peer reviews to ensure continuing effectiveness of the quality control system.
-In June of 2022, two of our auditors completed an internal inspection of our office's system of quality control for the fiscal period ended June 30, 2021.
-Another team will complete the fiscal year 2022 internal inspection and will issue a report in the coming months.
+Two of our auditors recently completed an internal inspection of our office's system of quality control for the fiscal period ended June 30, 2023.